-- Aug 31: General Orientation to the LAMA® Paradigm, Logistics, Mechanics.
+- Aug 30: General Orientation to the LAMA® Paradigm, Logistics, Mechanics.
 The syllabus is reviewed in detail.
 It's made clear to the students that, in this class, there is a very definite, comprehensive, theoretical position on formal logic and the teaching thereof; this position corresponds to the affirmation of the LAMA® (= Logic: A Modern Approach) paradigm, and that in lockstep with this position the tightly integrated trio of - 1. the LAMA-BDLAHSHG textbook, - 2.
 HyperSlate[®] proof and program construction system, and - 3.
-HyperGrader® system for (among other things) automated assessment of proofs, are used.
+HyperGrader^(R) system for (among other things) automated assessment of proofs, are used.
 Students wishing to learn intermediate formal logic under e.g. the "Stanford" paradigm are encouraged to drop this LAMA®-based course and take Intermediate Logic at Rensselaer from another instructor.

-- Sep 3: Tutorials, Mechanics; Historical and Scientific Context re.
+- Sep 2: Tutorials, Mechanics; Historical and Scientific Context re.
 Formal Logic, AI, and Logic Machines.
-A rapid overview of the relevant history and background of formal logic and AI is provided; this content forms the context for our investigations and learning. - Sep 8: Review of Extensional Logics.
+A rapid overview of the relevant history and background of formal logic and AI is provided; this content forms the bulk of the context for our coming investigations and learning. - Sep 7: Review of Extensional Logics.
 Note, this is a Tuesday.
-The day before is Labor Day: no classes are held.
-Students by this point should have HyperSlate running on their laptops, have their codes registered, and have signed and accepted their LA.
+The day before is Labor Day: no classes are held that day.
+Students by this point should have HyperSlate running on their laptops, have their codes registered, have put in their RINs to HyperGrader, and have signed and accepted their LA.
 We here first explain the core difference between extensional logics such as \mathcal{L}1 and intensional logics, using Blinky the robot and a cup-switching challenge, and the infinitary False Belief Task.
-We then proceed to explore in HyperSlate®.
+We then proceed to explore in HyperSlate[®], and other poblems.